kadeska/GameCollection/README.md

 # Notes:
 * use "std::string_view" instead of "std::string" when read only access is wanted.
+Make sure to '#include <string_view>'